ryco117/distort-server/README.md

 The homeserver is created with Node.js and stores its data to a MongoDB database.
 It can be interacted with remotely through REST API calls.
 A privately managed IPFS node must be exposed to the homeserver for pushing and receiving messages.

+### Security
+DistoRt provides both **anonymity** and **confidentiality**.
+This means that both the recipients and contents of messages are hidden from anyone monitoring the communication.
+This is achieved through the use of public-key cryptography and a broadcast network.
+Messages are encrypted using the public key of the recipient and broadcast over the network to all participants.
+Since the message was encrypted to a specific key, only intended target will be able to decrypt and read the contents.
+Furthermore, since the message was broadcast, any one of the peers on the channel could potentially be the target of the message, providing receiver anonymity.
+In addition, messages are broadcast exactly once every `5 minutes` to ensure that anonymity can be preserved even when an attacker is listening for patterns in timing between outgoing messages.

 ### Build
 ##### Docker Build
 Run `docker-compose up` to launch containers for a private Mongo database, contained IPFS node, and the distort homeserver (exposing the configured port; default is 6945).